2023 Nottingham attacks: Victims

 The first two people killed in the attacks were 19-year-old first-year students at the University of Nottingham, Barnaby Webber, who was studying history, and Grace O'Malley-Kumar, who was studying medicine.
-The third victim was 65-year-old Ian Coates, the owner of the van, which had been stolen from him on his way to work as a school caretaker.
-All the injured victims were wounded after they were run into at a bus stop; one was in a critical condition.
+The third person to be killed was 65-year-old Ian Coates, the owner of the van which was subsequently stolen, on his way to work as a school caretaker.
+The other victims were wounded after they were run into at a bus stop; one was in a critical condition.
 On 15 June, a Nottingham University Hospitals NHS Trust spokesman said the man left in a critical condition was now stable.

 In October 2025, O'Malley-Kumar was posthumously awarded the George Medal, the UK's second highest award for civilian bravery, for her bravery in defending the injured Webber.

 Investigation, arrest and trial

-Police were said to be working closely with counter-terrorism police but keeping an "open mind" as to the motive.
+Police worked closely with counter-terrorism police but kept an "open mind" as to the motive.
 Police said they believed that the perpetrator had acted alone.
 On 16 June 2023 Valdo Calocane was charged with three counts of murder and three counts of attempted murder.

 Calocane did not have a criminal record and was not known to the security services, but had a history of mental health issues.
 On 14 June, detectives applied to Nottingham Magistrates' Court and were granted another 36 hours to question him.
 On 17 June, Calocane, of no fixed address, made his first appearance in court and was remanded in custody.

 In November 2023, Calocane denied three counts of murder but admitted three counts of manslaughter on the basis of diminished responsibility and three further counts of attempted murder.
 On 23 January 2024 his plea was accepted, and two days later he was sentenced to indefinite detention at a high-security hospital.